15 Central Park West: Form

-Façade
+Facade

-The façade of 15 CPW is made of Indiana limestone, sourced from the same quarry as the Empire State Building.
-The developers and the architect had selected limestone because of its durability and because it resembled limestone structures along Central Park West.
-There are 85,000 pieces of buff and gray limestone, collectively weighing over 6,000 ST. The façade is primarily clad with 2,832 limestone panels.
+The facade of 15 CPW is made of Indiana limestone, sourced from the same quarry as the Empire State Building.
+The developers and the architect had selected limestone because of its durability and because there were other limestone structures along Central Park West.
+There are 85,000 pieces of buff and gray limestone, collectively weighing over 6,000 ST. The facade is primarily clad with 2,832 limestone panels.
 There are also 80,000 pieces of ornamentation, of which 50,000 were designed specially for the building.

-There are also large windows, many of which contain small balconies.
-The windows were intended to appeal to buyers while also retaining the character of the limestone façades.
+There are large windows, many of which contain small balconies.
+The windows were intended to appeal to buyers while also retaining the character of the limestone facades.
 Some of the windows are narrower than the others, indicating the internal arrangement of each apartment.
 The southern elevation of the Tower is visible from Columbus Circle two blocks away.
 The center of the Tower's southern elevation contains a vertical strip of bay windows, emphasizing the building's vertical dimension.
-On the Tower's western elevation, there is a deep indentation at the center of the façade, just above the retail podium on Broadway.
+On the Tower's western elevation, there is a deep indentation at the center of the facade, just above the retail podium on Broadway.

 The building's main entrance is through a curved limestone doorway on Central Park West, which contains a set of double doors topped by a transom.
 There are lighting sconces on either side of the entrance, above which are grilles.
 On the Broadway elevation of the Tower, the lowest two stories contain double-height storefronts.
 These large storefronts were required under zoning regulations.